Henry FitzRoy, 5th Duke of Grafton

 Henry FitzRoy, 5th Duke of Grafton (10 February 1790 – 26 March 1863), styled Viscount Ipswich until 1811 and Earl of Euston between 1811 and 1844, was a British peer and politician.

+Early life

-Grafton was the son of George FitzRoy, 4th Duke of Grafton and Lady Charlotte Maria Waldegrave, daughter of James Waldegrave, 2nd Earl Waldegrave.
-The 6th Duke was a politician.
+Grafton was the eldest son of eleven children of George FitzRoy, 4th Duke of Grafton and Lady Charlotte Maria Waldegrave.
+Among his siblings were Lady Mary Anne FitzRoy (who married Sir William Oglander, 6th Baronet), Lady Elizabeth Anne FitzRoy (who married their first cousin John Henry Smyth), Lord Charles FitzRoy (who married Lady Anne Cavendish, a daughter of the 1st Earl of Burlington), and Lady Isabella Frances FitzRoy (who married Henry Joseph St. John).

+His paternal grandparents were Augustus FitzRoy, 3rd Duke of Grafton, and Anne Lidell.
+His maternal grandparents were James Waldegrave, 2nd Earl Waldegrave and Maria Walpole (the illegitimate daughter of Sir Edward Walpole).

+Career

 He represented Bury St Edmunds as member of parliament as a Whig between 1818 and 1820 and again between 1826 and 1831, and was member for Thetford between 1834 and 1841.

-On 24 May 1830, he was commissioned colonel of the West Suffolk Militia.